Office of the Assistant Secretary of the Navy for Energy, Installations, and the Environment (ASN EI&E)

 Strategic Communications

 Meridian is a leader in the strategic communications space at the top echelons of the Department of the Navy.
-Staff members serve as trusted assets for communicating complex issues related to crisis and emergency management for the ASN EI&E, and up to the OSD.
+Staff members serve as trusted assets for communicating complex issues related to crisis and emergency management for the ASN EI&E, and up to the OSD level.
 Meridian delivers high quality communications strategies and products to the highest levels both internally and externally, relating to some of the highest profile and sensitive issues in the DoD.
 Meridian staff is sought after for programmatic support, transition planning, congressional response development, briefing, and reporting requirements.

 California Low Carbon Fuel Standard Initiative